ensomnia16/CS305-23S-Assignment2/README.md

 conda create -y -n PA2 python=3.11 && conda activate PA2 && pip install -r requirements.txt
 ```

-**MAKE SURE** that when running this command, the `PWD` must contain all files needed by test.
+**MAKE SURE** that when running this command, the `PWD` must contain all the files needed by test.
 To check this, run command

 ```zsh
 ls
 ```

-and make sure the output countains these files:
+and make sure the output contains these files:

 ```
 RENAME_TO_SID.GRADER